Yukness Mountain

-Yukness Mountain is a 2851 m summit located southeast of Lake O'Hara in the Park Ranges of Yoho National Park, in the Canadian Rockies of British Columbia, Canada.
+Yukness Mountain is a 2851 m summit located southeast of Lake O'Hara in the Bow Range of Yoho National Park, in the Canadian Rockies of British Columbia, Canada.
 Its nearest higher peak is Ringrose Peak, 1.0 km to the east.

 History

 In 1894 Samuel E.S.
 Allen named it "yukness" for the Stoney language expression for "sharpened with a knife" because it does appear as a knife-edge peak when viewed from Lake O'Hara.

 Walter Wilcox wrote about Lake O'Hara and Yukness Mountain:"Soon we came upon the western end of as beautiful a lake as I have ever seen.
 While showing neither glaciers nor snow upon the immediate peaks, the immense walls to the left and the cliffs and ideally pyramidal peak to the right formed a foreground of wonderful grandeur.
 The northwest end on which we stood fringed the emerald water with a growth of pine.
 The south east end facing us was encircled with cliffs five hundred feet in height, from whose summit, piled high with the rocks of an old moraine, three slender waterfalls leaped into the lake.
 This lake, about a mile in length and slightly less in width, I have known as Lake O'Hara.
 Ascending the cliffs upon our left by a gully we reached the glacial dam.
 The bed of an ancient glacier behind this is occupied by a very small lake, at the base of the sharp peak of which I spoke, and which I called by the Indian equivalent, Yukness."

 The first ascent of the mountain was made in 1918 by a survey party.

 The mountain's name was made official in 1952 by the Geographical Names Board of Canada after it had been incorrectly changed to Mount Yukness.